 First, the applicant must identify the needs of the Indian tribe.
 The applicant must limit its description to the following factors for determining need.
-The applicant is not required to address all the factors listed in #1-7 below, but instead must identify only the factors that are relevant to its proposed project or activities.
+The applicant is not required to address all the factors listed in #1-7 below but instead must identify only the factors that are relevant to its proposed project or activities.

 - 1. American Indian and Alaskan Native (AIAN) households with housing cost burden greater than 50 percent of formula annual income in its formula area (as defined under 24 CFR 1000.302). - 2.
-AIAN households which are overcrowded or without kitchen or plumbing in its formula area - 3.
+AIAN households that are overcrowded or without kitchen or plumbing in their formula area - 3.
 Housing Shortage in its formula area - 4.
-AIAN households with annual income less than or equal to 30 percent of formula median income in its formula area

-- 5. AIAN households with annual income between 30 percent and 50 percent of formula median income in its formula area - 6.
+AIAN households with annual income less than or equal to 30 percent of formula median income in its formula area - 5.
+AIAN households with annual income between 30 percent and 50 percent of formula median income in its formula area - 6.
 AIAN households with annual income between 50 percent and 80 percent of formula median income in its formula area - 7.
-Number of AIAN persons in its formula area
+Number of AIAN persons in its formula area stock must also: 1) indicate the total number of units it proposes to acquire with IHBG competitive funds; and 2) demonstrate that the new units that it plans to acquire will result in an increase in the affordable housing stock in the community, and will not be entirely offset by the disposition or demolition of affordable housing units that it currently owns or operates.